Avidano-Digital/ccf-wordpress/wp-content/plugins/gutenberg-ramp/README.md

 - WordPress 4.9 and the Gutenberg plugin (either activated or not)
 - WordPress 5.0 and a fallback editor

-Gutenberg Ramp makes a decision early in the WordPress load sequence (`plugins_loaded`) about whether to take action.
-It will take action if the following are true:
+Gutenberg Ramp makes a decision early in the WordPress load sequence (`plugins_loaded`) about whether to Get Involved.
+It will Get Involved if the following are true:

 - either the post edit or new post screens are going to load AND
 - according its user-supplied criteria either: Gutenberg should load for the current post and will not OR Gutenberg shouldn't load for the current post and will.